Editor’s note: This post has been revised since its original publication to reflect the best and most current research.

 Watch Top Gear test out this theory:

 Roll down or break a window.
-If you can’t get the door open, the window is your best chance for escape.
+Simply put, the window is your best chance for escape.
 If the waterline has not risen past the windows, try rolling down the window first.
 Contrary to popular belief, Mythbusters found that automatic windows don’t immediately short circuit underwater.
 But as the car sinks, the pressure of the water will prevent you from rolling them down.
 This is even the case with manual windows.
 Even if you’ve got Popeye-sized biceps, you won’t be be able to overcome the pressure and roll down the windows.
 You’ll probably just break the crank.

 So if rolling down the window doesn’t work, you’ll need to break the side window to escape.
 This is actually harder than you might think as the windows are made of strong, tempered glass.
 While the windshield is easier to shatter, they’re designed to be unbreakable and are laminated with a plastic sheet that could keep you trapped in the car.
 If you’ve been doing your push-ups and pull-ups, you might be able to break the side window with your elbow or fist.
 Aim for the center of the window.
 But this is extremely difficult.
 The water significantly slows down the force of your movements.
 The Mythbusters were unable to break it with a kick from a steel-toed boot.
 Even if you are able to punch it through, your risk cutting up your hands on the broken glass.
 Remember the scene at the beginning of Karate Kid II when Cobra Kai sensei John Kreese punched through some car windows?
 Yeah, your hands could look like that.
 Wrapping your hand in something can help reduce the chance of slicing them up.